LorenzoCausa/exproblab_ass1/README.md

 * **armor_service**: This is the node provided to us to manage ontologies.
 It is a powerful and versatile management system for single and multi-ontology architectures under ROS.
 It allows to load, query, and modify multiple ontologies.
 Despite its ease of use, ARMOR provides a large share of OWL APIs functions and capabilities in a simple server-client architecture and offers increased flexibility compared to previous ontological systems running under ROS.

 * **oracle**:  This node is the oracle of the game, it generates a finite number of hypotheses and provides two services to interact with them:
-  * hint_generator to request a hint of a hypothesis
+  * hint_generator: It request a hint of an hypothesis.
-  * try_hypothesis to check if my guess is correct
+  * try_hypothesis: Check if my guess is correct.

+* **FSM**: Implement a finite state machine that simulates the investigation using smach.
+It has four clients that it uses to interact with other nodes.
+More information about the behavior of this node will be provided in the State Diagram section of the README.

+* **turtle_controller**: This node provides two services to command the turtlebot which simulates the investigator in the environment:
+  * move_turtle_service: Move the turtle to the room you want.
+  * search_hint_service: Spin the turtle a random time to simulate searching for clues in a room.

+* **turtlesim_node**: Standard node of ros.

 ![Alt text](/images/component.PNG?raw=true)